 Energized by the possibilities, Ferreira created a new Bylaw Study Committee, appointed by the Board of Selectmen, authorizing the committee to update, organize and codify the Town’s Bylaws.
 General Code was contracted to take on the codification project.
 “I went before every board and commission in town that I could, I involved every department to make sure we were transparent and had everyone on board before we could move the project forward.
 It was almost like an act of Congress, but well worth the effort,” says Ferreira.

 The Result: A Code That Middleborough Can Count On

-General Code worked collaboratively with the Town through the entire codification process and provided an Editorial and Legal Analysis, Preliminary draft and final draft, all of which were reviewed by the Bylaw Study Committee, Town departments, public bodies and Town Counsel.
-Once final changes were completed, Middleborough’s new Code was made accessible online on General Code’s eCode360 platform and in print form for staff use.
-Shortly after, the Code was unanimously approved and adopted at a special Town meeting.
+General Code worked collaboratively with the Town through the entire codification process and provided an Legal Analysis, Preliminary draft and final draft, all of which were reviewed by the Bylaw Study Committee, Town departments, public bodies and Town Counsel.
+Once final changes were completed, Middleborough’s new code was made accessible online on General Code’s eCode360 online code portal and in print form for staff use.
+Shortly after, the code was unanimously approved and adopted at a special Town Meeting.
 “The entire process went relatively quickly with the amount of material that we had to work with.
 The Bylaw Study Committee and I take great pride in this project and appreciate the collaborative effort put forth by everyone involved.
 It is one of the proudest accomplishments I have had in my tenure as Town Clerk,” says Ferreira.

-General Code helped the Town of Middleborough better serve the public with a more reliable and accessible eCode.
+General Code is helping the Town of Middleborough better serve the public with a more reliable and accessible eCode.
 Learn how we can help your community.
-Call 800.836.8834 or go to generalcode.com.
+Contact us today.